suNoeul/DeepDeblurRF/README.md

 data/cozyroom/Final_results/
 ```

-**Note:** The radiance field module used in each iteration is modular and can be replaced with other RF representations (e.g., voxel grids, NeRF).
+**Note:** The 3D Gaussian splatting can be replaced with other RF representations (e.g., voxel grids, NeRF).

 ## Dataset